-Scott will be fine if the state does well, and whether he does or not, we will all be better off.
+Scott will be fine if the state does well, and whether he does well or not, we will all be better off.

 The question for the federal government is: Will political leaders be responsible and make the short-term painful decisions necessary now, or will they decide their own re-election is more important — the slogan for which could be: Elect me, screw your children!

 That is the reality of the spending fiasco foisted on us in a bipartisan fashion, at first.
 But now, the Republican lawmakers in the House are united behind responsible reform, even though they are all up for re-election next year.
 (We can’t say the same for the Republican presidential contenders so far; they are mostly wet fingers.)

 That reform even tackles entitlements and cuts $5.8 trillion over 10 years.
 This is real reform, not political gamesmanship.